magemello/onedrive-nodejs/README.md

 #How to configure the library

-Remember to replace all the info on top of onedrive.js
+Remember to replace all the parameters on top of onedrive.js

 - client_id
 - redirect_uri